April 17, 2026 · By Alex Morgan

 Commission Calculator for Buyers: What You Might Pay in 2025

-Use the calculator above from the buyer’s perspective: enter the purchase price of the home you’re considering, then input your buyer agent’s rate (typically 2%–2.5%) to see the dollar cost.
-On a $350,000 home with a 2.5% buyer agent fee, that’s $8,750.
+Use the calculator above from the buyer’s side.
+Enter the purchase price of the home you’re considering, then put in your buyer agent’s rate — typically 2%–2.5% — to see the dollar cost.
+On a $350,000 home at 2.5%, that’s $8,750.

 - Ask the seller for a concession to cover your agent’s fee.
 Many sellers still prefer to offer this because it keeps their listing competitive.

-If a seller is already offering a buyer agent concession of 2%, and your agent charges 2.5%, you’d only need to cover the 0.5% gap out of pocket — $1,750 on a $350,000 home.
+If a seller is already offering a 2% buyer agent concession and your agent charges 2.5%, you only cover the 0.5% gap out of pocket — $1,750 on a $350,000 home.

 Frequently Asked Questions